lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   * Each of the elements following the first one MUST be a CBOR unsigned integer, specifying the ead_label of an EAD item.

-  This item of the CBOR sequence indicates that the message sender supports:
+  This element of the CBOR sequence indicates that the message sender supports:

   * The EDHOC application profile PROFILE identified by the Profile ID in the first element of the array; and